BeeGeeStep/Pomo-doer/README.md

 This application is presented as is, with no guarantees of quality, usability, or appropriateness for a particular use case.
 It's just a practice project that I figured might have some features that other people may find useful.

-If you have any suggestions for improvements/bugfixes, please let me know!
+If you have any suggestions for improvements/bugfixes, feel free to clone the repository and make a pull request!